-Members were advised that a written request had been received from SHINE Missions, a copy of which was circulated, for free use of Ballyduff Community Centre for the annual summer scheme from 16 to 20 July 2018.
-The scheme would run daily from 10.30am - 1pm for ages 5-9 and 7.30pm-9pm for ages 10-16.
-The Team would also be out and about in Ballyduff each afternoon engaging children and young people in games and stories.
+Members are advised that a written request has been received from SHINE Missions, a copy of which is enclosed, for free use of Ballyduff Community Centre for the annual summer scheme from 16 to 20 July 2018.
+The scheme will run daily from 10.30am - 1pm for ages 5-9 and 7.30pm-9pm for ages 10-16.
+The Team will also be out and about in Ballyduff each afternoon engaging children and young people in games and stories.

 Last year the scheme attracted approximately 150 children throughout the week.
-The cost if charged for the Summer Scheme would be approximately $\pounds 550$.
+The cost if charged for the Summer Scheme would be approximately £550.

-Members were advised that the SHINE Youth Scheme had not applied for any other funding from the Council for this activity.
+Members are advised that the SHINE Youth Scheme has not applied for any other funding from the Council for this activity.

-Proposed by Alderman Barr Seconded by Councillor McCarthy and agreed that the Council approves free use of Ballyduff Community Centre for SHINE Summer Scheme from 16-20 July 2018.
+RECOMMENDATION: that the Council approves free use of Ballyduff Community Centre for SHINE Summer Scheme from 16-20 July 2018.

-ACTION BY: Elaine Manson, Community Services & Tackling Deprivation Manager
+Prepared by: Elaine Manson, Community Services & Tackling Deprivation Manager